 "How would you like me, your healthcare provider, to address these issues in your healthcare?"
 (With the newer models including diagnosis of spiritual distress A also refers to the "Assessment and Plan" of patient spiritual distress or issues within a treatment or care plan

 © Copyright, Christina M. Puchalski, MD, 1996

 Citation: Puchalski, C., & Romer, A. L. (2000).
 Taking a spiritual history allows clinicians to understand patients more fully.
 Journal of palliative medicine, 3(1) 129-137.

 As with any other part of the patient interview, the spiritual histories should be patient-centered.
 Thus, the tool is meant to create an environment of trust by indicating to the patient that the physician or other healthcare professional is open to listening to the patient about his or her spiritual issues, if the patient wants to talk about those issues.
 There are ethical guidelines to which the physician or healthcare provider should adhere when taking a spiritual history.
 Healthcare professionals are encouraged not to use the FICA tool as a checklist, but rather to rely on it as a guide to aid and open the discussion to spiritual issues.
-See more recommendations for taking a spiritual history.
+See this link for more recommendations for taking a spiritual history.

 Order FICA Cards

 GWish developed a small (2"x4") plastic pocket card for healthcare professionals to use when conducting spiritual assessments.
 The card lists the questions associated with each part of FICA and is a handy way to help implement the practice of conducting spiritual assessments.
-You can order plastic FICA cards using the FICA card order form (pdf).
+You can order plastic FICA cards using the this linked FICA card order form (pdf).

 FICA for Self Assessment